 Signs of the early days are still around.
 A Swiss cross can still be seen carved into a barrel log at the old Barramonga vineyard.

 The original immigrants were not permitted to own land so sites were leased, typically for 50 years.
-In recognition of their contribution to the industry Pettavel and Breuget were eventually granted the status of Denizens of Australia, which allowed them to buy land in Victoria but not vote.
+In recognition of their contribution to the industry Pettavel and Breuget were eventually granted the status of Denizens of Australia by the Victorian Parliament, which allowed them to buy land in Victoria but not vote.

 Viticulture in the 1850’s